 Wed – mornings are home alone with my doggies, updating my website, shop website, writing articles, writing the shop newsletter, etc. Sometimes I will take a client if I am busy that week and someone needs me.
 I tend to my kombucha, water kefir, start new sprouts (as the previous week’s are now ready).
 I also spend some time working out the meals for the following week, placing my orders with Waitrose/Ocado/Organic meat farm/Riverford (*see below) – and muscle test on the meal plan to make sure it is ok for me!
 The afternoon is usually home educating my daughter, setting her some work for tomorrow while I’m in work, or writing some of my next book (slow progress at the moment!).
 Evening is usually TV series night.

 Dinner: Lamb chop/chicken breast with steamed veg and sweet potato mash

-Thurs – therapy appointments 9.30-3, walk the dogs after work if dry or play squash with my daughter, evening is usually games/work if we are busy.
+Thurs – therapy appointments 9.30-3, walk the dogs after work if dry or play squash with my daughter, evening is usually games/work if we are busy and a mag bath.